 CIBC Rewards points are pretty easy to earn and understand.
 With the CIBC Aventura Visa Infinite card, your earnings rate is 1.5 points per $1 spent at gas stations, grocery stores and drugstores.
 All other purchases earn you 1 point per $1 spent with the exception of travel purchased through the CIBC Rewards Centre which gets you 2 points per $1 spent.

 1,000 Aventura Points = $10 in travel so your CIBC Aventura Visa Infinite card earns you 1% – 2% in rewards.

 What’s nice about Aventura Points is that you have a few options.
 You can book online through your CIBC rewards account or via the Aventura Travel Assistant.
 What many people don’t realize is that the Aventura Travel Assistant is a full-service travel agency and they can book a few things that you might not find through the online portal such as attraction tickets and rooms at certain hotels.
 Basically, just about anything you find on Expedia can be booked through the Aventura Travel Assistant.

 Since all travel being booked is done in real time, there are no blackout dates to worry about.
 Plus, you can pay any taxes and/or surcharges from your flights if you book via your CIBC rewards account.

-My CIBC Aventura Visa Infinite card review is positive and clearly deserves a spot among the best travel credit cards in Canada.
-With a strong sign up bonus, and a ton of additional benefits, Aventura truly is the traveller’s credit card.
+My CIBC Aventura Visa Infinite Card review is positive and clearly deserves a spot among the best travel credit cards in Canada.
+With a strong welcome bonus, no annual fee, and a ton of additional benefits, Aventura truly is the traveller’s credit card.